Tyrn/wei/the-insider-en.typ

 poor  and warlike  countries.
 See, wealth  makes a country stuffed and lazy like a fat ram while poverty makes it sinewy and greedy like a wolf."

-     "In this case, Gera will conquer you first - you are weaker."
+     "In this case, Gera will conquer you first---you are weaker."

      "Why would they conquer us?
 Nobody needs us even free of charge.
 Wolves feed on sheep, not on northern moss."

      Bemish puffed up  and  kept silence.
 It was nonsense.
 Barbarians have indeed  gobbled empires  up because  their  citizens were  lazier  than  the barbarians while barbarian weapons were not any worse.
-While Gera - damn it, Gera's  weapons  may be  the  same...
+While Gera---damn it, Gera's  weapons  may be  the  same...
 Still, the analogy  is stupid.
 History doesn't  gallop  in  a  circle  anymore.
 It's  funny  that  the  Federation Intelligence thinks along the same lines as an educated barbarian...